-In 2017, I led a team to overhaul the Mount Holyoke College Menu which was, before we started, a tables based web interface tightly woven with .aspx that resembled sites from the late 1990's.
-We produced a fully revised, user friendly digital experience that dramatically improved the selection of a students breakfast, lunch and dinner.
+In 2017, I led a team to overhaul the Mount Holyoke College Menu which was, before we started, a tables based web interface tightly woven within .aspx.
+It closely resembled web applications from the late 1990's.
+My team produced a fully revised, user friendly digital experience that dramatically improved the selection of a students breakfast, lunch and dinner.

 This page presents the arc of a development cycle that integrates user experience design, research and engineering at its core.
 I'll detail each phase of the cycle and share how we iterated and worked with stakeholders to gain approval.
 I'll also include specifics on how we used metrics, surveys, and moderated user testing to reach the final product.